APPLE PIE

 • For a party: For an 81/2 in dia.
 X 1-5/16 in.
 Double the pie crust in the above recipe, and make 750 gms. of apples with 4 Tbsp. sugar; the rest of the ingredients are increased proportionally.

-• Make the pie, lay it out in the dish, and freeze it.
-Bake it as per instructions later.
+• Make the pie, lay it in the dish, and freeze it.
+Later, bake it according to the instructions.

 Comments